Shantanu-verma/PPM-Editor/README.md

   `Rgb::MaterialRed `

- Error Handling supported
+ 5.Error Handling supported

- For Hex to rgb use
+ 6.For Hex to rgb use

  `Rgb().hex<0x000000>();` which is at compile time.

+ 7.Support Basic arithmatic between colors and images

  More features coming soon...